Zamiell/racing-plus/docs/challenges.md

 ## Shared Speedrun Mechanics

-* In all seasons, the first character will get More Options to speed up the process of finding an item and getting a run going.
+- In all seasons, the first character will get More Options.
 After the Treasure Room is entered, More Options will be removed.
+(This is to speed up the process of finding an item and getting a run going.)
-* In all seasons, both The Polaroid and The Negative will spawn after defeating Mom.
+- In all seasons, both The Polaroid and The Negative will spawn after defeating Mom.
 Neither are required to travel to The Chest / the Dark Room.
 (This is to increase strategy and decision making.)
+- In all seasons, on the first character, Devil Rooms and Angel Rooms will have nothing in them if you teleport to one from a Curse Room on Basement 1.
+(This prevents resetting for a Devil Room item.)

 <br />

 ## R+7 Season 1 (Normal vs Tainted)

 - You must defeat Blue Baby on the following 7 characters:
-  - Isaac (0)
+  - 0 - Isaac
-  - Judas (3)
+  - 3 - Judas
-  - Azazel (7)
+  - 7 - Azazel
-  - Lost (10)
+  - 10 - Lost
-  - Keeper (12)
+  - 12 - Keeper
-  - Apollyon (13)
+  - 13 - Apollyon
-  - Bethany (15)
+  - 15 - Bethany
 - For each character, you can choose to play as either the normal version or the tainted version.
 - Bethany & Tainted Bethany start with Duality in addition to their other items.
 - In order to help players get starts faster, the Treasure Room pool has the following changes:
-  - ➕ Magic Mushroom (to 1.0 weight from 0.5 weight)
+  - ➕ 12 - Magic Mushroom (to 1.0 weight from 0.5 weight)
+  - ➕ 182 - Sacred Heart
-  - ➕ Death's Touch (to 1.0 weight from 0.2 weight)
+  - ➕ 237 - Death's Touch (to 1.0 weight from 0.2 weight)
-  - ➕ Judas Shadow
+  - ➕ 311 - Judas Shadow
-  - ➕ Incubus
+  - ➕ 331 - Godhead
-  - ➕ Twisted Pair
+  - ➕ 360 - Incubus
-  - ➕ Maw of the Void
+  - ➕ 399 - Maw of the Void
-  - ➕ Sacred Heart
-  - ➕ Godhead
-  - ➕ Crown of Light
+  - ➕ 415 - Crown of Light
+  - ➕ 698 - Twisted Pair
-  - ➕ Sawblade (custom orbital with the same speed as AB+ orbitals & 11 contact damage)
+  - ➕ 730 - Sawblade (a custom orbital with the same speed as AB+ orbitals & 11 contact damage)
-  - ➖ Mom's Knife (to 0 weight from 0.2 weight)
+  - ➖ 114 - Mom's Knife (to 0 weight from 0.2 weight)
-- On the first character, Devil Rooms will have nothing in them if you teleport to one from a Curse Room on Basement 1.
-(This prevents resetting for a Devil Room item.)

 <br />